kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         Default on a single device filesystem is *DUP* and is recommended for metadata in general.
-The duplication might not be necessary in some use cases and it's up to the user to changed that at mkfs time or later.
+The duplication might not be necessary in some use cases and it's up to the user to change that at mkfs time or later.
 This depends on hardware that could potentially deduplicate the blocks again but this cannot be detected at mkfs time.